MattgyverHub/Mattgyver/README.md

 *Quick note on Bourbon mixins: any Bourbon mixin that involves prefixing elements (-moz, -o, -webkit, etc...) will instead be handled by Prepros' built-in autoprefixer.
 It uses the latest auto-prefix libs so the Bourbon prefixes aren't needed.
 There are still plenty of great mixins to use in Bourbon however, you just won't need the auto-prefix ones.*

 #### Forms & Inputs Not Included
 This wbeapp build does not have a button theme, navigation menu, form inputs, sticky headers/sidebars, or overall UI.
-Recommend using Semantic UI (http://semantic-ui.com/) even though it hasn't been properly converted to Sass.
-The library is a bit bloated, so you should only use what you need.
-Most elements (buttons, dividers, images) are purely CSS and customizable.
-Other components each require their own js lib in addition to the CSS (modals, dropdowns, progress bars, sticky bars).
+Recommend using Material UI (http://materializecss.com/) even though it hasn't been properly converted to Sass.

-As a general rule of thumb, if what you are looking for isn't available from Bourbon Refills' patterns/componentsn (http://refills.bourbon.io/), then get it from Semantic UI.
-Find the component and hit the download button.
+As a general rule of thumb, if what you are looking for isn't available from Bourbon Refills' patterns/componentsn (http://refills.bourbon.io/), then get it from Material UI.
+There's a bit of overlap, so choose your flavor and disable the other.

 #### Preprocessing: Prepros vs. Gulp vs. Grunt
 **This project uses Prepros** as the front end task running solution.
 Automatic watching and concatenation of files, minification, source maps, Sass processing, browser refresh and synchronization are all handled by Prepros.